gfassero/HIERO/reading.md

+# Only a Partial Translation
+HIERO is a partial translation of the Hebrew text, not a full translation.
+As a result, HIERO is not grammatical or idiomatic English.
+Instead, it represents the sequence of Hebrew roots and inflections by means of English roots and inflections.
+HIERO stands somewhere between translation and transliteration.
+What a transliteration does on the level of letters or sounds, and what a translation does on the level of clauses or sentences, HIERO attempts to do on the level of words or morphemes.
+HIERO retains mostly Hebrew syntax, so reading it requires effort, just as reading the Hebrew text would require effort even of a reader who had memorized the Hebrew lexicon and inflections.

+To understand HIERO best, I like to read passages that I already know well.
+While reading HIERO, I keep the familiar passage in mind and allow the words of HIERO to supplement how I already understand the text.
+For less familiar passages, I like to read HIERO with a normal translation on hand, or, even better, listen to someone else reading a normal translation aloud while I follow along in HIERO.

+Translations represent meaning, and I believe that our modern English translations already represent the Hebrew text accurately.
+HIERO attempts to do something rather different—that is, to represent more of the author’s poetic choices than is possible in a translation.
+HIERO should always be read in light of the meaning given by existing translations.

 # Hebrew Idiom Quickstart
 A few facts about Hebrew that may help you understand HIERO’s translation:
 ### There is a dual number.